Professor Judith Phillips OBE

 Following a geography degree at the University of Wales, Aberystwyth, she went to study at Stockholm University, Jesus College, Oxford and UEA, Norwich, where she worked as a researcher and a lecturer before joining the Centre for Social Gerontology at the University of Keele in 1993.
 Judith returned to Wales in 2004 to set up the Centre for Innovative Ageing at Swansea University.

 Professor Phillips has been highly active in shaping the UK’s gerontological research landscape and her applied research has impacted on government policy.
-Professor Phillips has an impressive track record of research grant capture across many disciplines.
+Professor Phillips has a track record of research grant capture across many disciplines.
 Her many publications on social work and older people are extensively used by students, with translations made into several languages.
-She has extensive links with both the Welsh and UK governments, social services departments and Welsh business.
-Between 2008 and 2010 Professor Phillips was President of the British Society of Gerontology.
-She was part of the Futureage group developing the roadmap for ageing research under EU Horizon 2020.
-In addition, Professor Phillips is an executive member of the Global Social Initiative on Ageing - part of the International Association of Gerontology and Geriatrics.
-In 2016 Professor Phillips chaired the Welsh Government Expert group on Housing an Ageing Population.
+She has extensive links with both the Welsh and UK governments, social services departments and business.
+In 2016 Professor Phillips chaired the Welsh Government Expert group on Housing an Ageing Population the recommendations of which have been incorporated into the Welsh Government Strategy for Older People 2021.